runemalm/AF.AgentFramework/README.md

 The framework now includes a **pluggable metrics provider system**, enabling consistent real-time observability of agents and tools.
 It’s designed to be extensible — future integrations may bridge these metrics into the .NET diagnostics ecosystem (e.g., System.Diagnostics.Metrics, OpenTelemetry, or other observability backends).

-The framework has also gained a **feature-based extensibility system** — a foundational mechanism that allows new capabilities (like MAS, Observability, and MCP protocol support) to attach cleanly to the agent context without changing the core runtime.
+The framework now has a **capability-based extensibility system** — a foundation that lets modules like MAS, Observability, and MCP attach cleanly to the agent context without modifying the kernel.
-This ensures the architecture can evolve while staying small, composable, and theory-aligned.
+Capabilities are registered through the host builder and automatically injected into each agent context at runtime.

+### Multi-Agent System (MAS) subsystem

+The new **MAS capabilities** provide shared collaboration primitives across agents:
+- A **Directory** for registering and discovering agents (the “yellow pages” of the system)
+- A **Blackboard** for posting and reading shared facts (the shared environment)

+These are attached as capabilities via `AddMas()` and are globally shared within a host.
+The included `HelloAwareAgent` sample demonstrates early *social* and *environmental awareness* using these MAS primitives.

 ## Live Dashboard